rabbitholegg/quest-protocol/README.md

 ## Overview

-Quest Protocol makes it easy to attach a token reward to any on-chain action.
-It's currently used to create quests on RabbitHole.
+Quests Protocol is a protocol to distribute token rewards for completing on-chain tasks.

 ---